0xBnry/planb-dot-net/frontend/README.md

 Components go into `/components`.
 You can create subfolders here if wanted.
 Use the `@components` shortcut for imports.
 Same applies to ´/utils`.

-Tailwdind CSS (including forms and headless UI) is already inclured.
+Tailwdind CSS (including forms and headless UI) is already included.
 We changed the default config so that containers are always centered.

 ## Learn More